dwyl/learn-graphQL/README.md

  }
 ```
 ## Type System
 Every GraphQL server exposes an application specific schema to those who use it.
+You can create your types in either a ```.js``` file or a ```schema.graphql``` file.
 At every step along the way with a query you know exactlywhat **_type_** you have at each specific node which means that you know exactly what type of fields you can query.
 As you descend down through the query, different **_types_** become in context.
 Let's have a look at an example:

 ```
  {